 It is hypothesized that mucilaginous algae found in miscellaneous algae, macrophytes, and bryophytes (MAMB) can outcompete Cladophora under the combination of reduce nutrient conditions and elevated discharge regimes of about 25,000 cfs.
-However, if discharge increases

-1 to 45,000 cfs or more, MAMB will scour, allowing Cladophora to recolonize regardless of 2 nutrient conditions because of strong holdfast attachment and lack of competition (Benenati et al. 3 2000).
-HFEs up to 45,000 cfs may occur under Alternatives C, D, and G. 4 5 HFEs longer than 96 hours may also occur under Alternatives C, D, and G. These longer-6 duration HFEs could scour much of the aquatic food base, especially within the Glen Canyon 7 reach, and reduce the standing crop of benthic invertebrates.
-The extended-duration HFEs may 8 increase the aquatic food base available for drift-feeding fishes, particularly during the initial 9 hours of the flood.
-An extended-duration HFE may also help to control the abundance of New 10 Zealand mudsnails in the Glen Canyon reach, but possibly contribute to their downstream abundance.
-Potential effects of sustained spring flows include: 11 12 13 High, turbid main-channel flow and a surge of increased macroinvertebrate • 14 drift, increased feeding opportunities for non-sight feeders, and increased 15 density of terrestrial invertebrates washed from shoreline.
-16 17 Rebuilt backwater habitats and increased primary and secondary production in • backwaters following redistribution of organics (Valdez et al. 1998).
-18 19 20 21 Steady Flows.
-Steady flows (or nearly steady flows with some instantaneous fluctuations 22 associated with ancillary services) would occur prior to or following spring and/or fall HFEs 23 (prior to spring and fall HFEs under Alternative C and before fall HFEs only for Alternatives D and E; Alternatives F and G already feature steady flows).
-Potential effects of steady flows 24 25 include: (1) warmer shoreline and backwaters and an increase in backwater production; (2) warmer main channel and an increase in primary and secondary production and potential for 26 27 parasite maturation and proliferation; and (3) stable main channel and less turbidity and an 28 increase in shoreline primary and secondary production and reduced macroinvertebrate drift as 29 food for fish (Valdez et al. 1998).
-However, mainstem warming, particularly in the Glen Canyon 30 and Marble Canvon reaches, would be limited.
-Ralston et al. (2007) observed that biological and 31 physical parameters were unaffected by daily fluctuations in flow of 2,700 cfs and steady-flow releases.
-Reduced flow fluctuations prior to an HFE could increase production of primary 32 33 producers and consumers.
+However, if discharge increases to 45,000 cfs or more, MAMB will scour, allowing Cladophora to recolonize regardless of nutrient conditions because of strong holdfast attachment and lack of competition (Benenati et al. 2000).
+HFEs up to 45,000 cfs may occur under Alternatives C, D, and G.

+HFEs longer than 96 hours may also occur under Alternatives C, D, and G. These longerduration HFEs could scour much of the aquatic food base, especially within the Glen Canyon reach, and reduce the standing crop of benthic invertebrates.
+The extended-duration HFEs may increase the aquatic food base available for drift-feeding fishes, particularly during the initial hours of the flood.
+An extended-duration HFE may also help to control the abundance of New Zealand mudsnails in the Glen Canyon reach, but it may possibly contribute to their downstream abundance.
+Potential effects of sustained spring flows include:

+- High, turbid main-channel flow and a surge of increased macroinvertebrate drift, increased feeding opportunities for non-sight feeders, and increased density of terrestrial invertebrates washed from shoreline. - Rebuilt backwater habitats and increased primary and secondary production in backwaters following redistribution of organics (Valdez et al. 1998).

+Steady Flows.
+Steady flows (or nearly steady flows with some instantaneous fluctuations associated with ancillary services) would occur prior to or following spring and/or fall HFEs (prior to spring and fall HFEs under Alternative C and before fall HFEs only for Alternatives D and E; Alternatives F and G already feature steady flows).
+Potential effects of steady flows include (1) warmer shoreline and backwaters and an increase in backwater production; (2) warmer main channel and an increase in primary and secondary production and potential for parasite maturation and proliferation; and (3) stable main channel and less turbidity and an increase in shoreline primary and secondary production and reduced macroinvertebrate drift as food for fish (Valdez et al. 1998).
+However, mainstem warming, particularly in the Glen Canyon and Marble Canyon reaches, would be limited.
+Ralston et al. (2007) observed that biological and physical parameters were unaffected by daily fluctuations in flow of 2,700 cfs and steady-flow releases.
+Reduced flow fluctuations prior to an HFE could increase production of primary producers and consumers.
 The HFE could increase drift biomass.
-Reduced flow fluctuations 34 following an HFE could hasten benthic recolonization.
-35 36 37 Low Summer Flows.
-Low summer flows may be tested for two or three years under tests would involve flows between 5,000 and 8,000 cfs to warm the Colorado River at the increasing mean daily flows in other months relative to base operations.
+Reduced flow fluctuations following an HFE could hasten benthic recolonization.

+Low Summer Flows.
+Low summer flows may be tested under Alternatives C, D, and E; and are an annual component of Alternative F. Low summer flow tests would involve flows between 5,000 and 8,000 cfs to warm the Colorado River at the confluence with the Little Colorado River to at least 13°C (55°F), 14°C (57°F), or 16°C (61°F) under Alternatives C, D, and E, respectively.
+Dropping to low flows in the summer would necessitate increasing mean daily flows in other months relative to base operations.
 Low summer flow tests may increase primary and secondary benthic production but reduce macroinvertebrate drift.
-In

-38 Alternatives C, D, and E; and are an annual component of Alternative F. The low summer flow

-40 confluence with the Little Colorado River to at least 13°C (55°F).
-This would necessitate

-43 particular, the density of New Zealand mudsnails may increase under low summer flows.

-44 However, the opposite conditions, compared to base operations without low summer flow tests,

-45 may occur in non-summer months.
-Potential impacts on the aquatic food base from low summer

-46 flows under Alternative F are described in Section 4.5.3.6 of the DEIS.
+In particular, the density of New Zealand mudsnails may increase under low summer flows.
+However, the opposite conditions, compared to base operations without low summer flow tests, may occur in non-summer months.
+Potential impacts on the aquatic food base from low summer flows under Alternative F are described in Section 4.5.3.6 of the EIS.